vlki/refresh-fetch/README.md

 ## Install

-Use your favorite package manager:
+Add to your app using package manager:

 ```
 yarn add refresh-fetch